Skip to main content

 • Conditional visibility on fields

-Child forms do not currently support their own on-submit automations or thank you page redirects.
+Child forms do not support their own on-submit automations or thank you page redirects.
 They are modal overlays within the parent form flow.

 Session-scoped record visibility